sametatila/album-recommendation-app/README.md

 - **MongoDB**: Stores album data in MongoDB.
 - **GraphQL**: Implements GraphQL for querying album data.
 - **Flask**: Provides a web interface for searching and viewing albums and recommendations.
-- **Pagination**: Implements pagination for album listings and recommendations.

 ## Technologies Used